LaxarJS/laxar-mocks/docs/api/laxar-mocks.md

 ```

 The effect of this call is the following:
+1. No *beginLifecycleRequest* event is published, since the only pre-configured one is set to `null`.
-1. There will be two *didChangeLocale* events: *didChangeLocale.default*, carrying the language tag *en*
+2. There will be two *didChangeLocale* events: *didChangeLocale.default*, carrying the language tag *en*
    in its payload, and *didChangeLocale.alternative*, carrying the language tag *de* in its payload.
-2. There will be no *didChangeTheme* event, since the only pre-configured one is set to `null`.
 3. The parameters of the *didNavigate.testing* event are changed to be
    `{ user: 'Peter', articleId: '1234' }`.